christianhelle/autofaker/docs/pypi.md

 This library was initially created for simplifying how to write unit tests for ETL (Extract-Transform-Load) code running from a python library on an Apache Spark cluster in Big Data solutions.
-This tool is very strongly inspired by [Autofixture](https://github.com/AutoFixture/AutoFixture) - a library for .NET developers that simplifies unit testing
+This tool is very strongly inspired by [Autofixture](https://github.com/AutoFixture/AutoFixture) - a library for writing maintainable unit tests, faster

 When writing unit tests you normally start with creating objects that represent the initial state of the test.
 This phase is called the **arrange** or setup phase of the test.